Do you believe that your browsing history should be taken to the grave? Well, Windscribe certainly believes so…

 That’s their premise for their VPN services.

 So, let’s see if they live up to their promise of protecting your browsing history.
 We are going to take a deep dive into the world of Windscribe VPN services and see how well it protects your online browsing data and personal information.

 About Winscribe VPN

 Windscribe Limited is a VPN service based in Richmond, Ontario, Canada.
-They aim to allow users the world over to “circumvent censorship” through access to nearly 500 servers based in close to 60 countries.
+They aim to allow users the world over to “circumvent censorship” through access close to 60 countries.

 Windscribe is accessible on a wide range of devices across most platforms.
 It is available as a download for the iPhone, iPad, and Android devices.
 You can also access Windscribe as a desktop app on Mac, Windows PC, and Linux devices.
 There are browser extensions for Chrome, Firefox, and Opera.